ufal/corefud-scorer/README.md

 ...
 ```

-Each key mention is represented by all its words and its head, where the `--exact-match` option determines if the head is going to be taken into account or not.
+In partial matching, each key mention is represented by all its words and its head (unlike in exact matching, where heads of key mentions are ignored).
 On the other hand, the only information on response mentions the scorer keeps are the words that the mention consists of.
-Even though marking mention head index in CorefUD 1.0 format is mandatory, unlike in the case of key mentions, heads of response mentions are simply ignored during evaluation.
+Even though marking mention head index in CorefUD 1.0 format is mandatory, heads of response mentions are simply ignored during evaluation with partial matching.

+#### Head Matching

+In *head matching*, the two mentions are considered matching if their heads correspond to identical tokens.
+If there are multiple key or response mentions with the same head

 A coreference resolution system producing response mentions can thus set each mention head index to value `1`, setting the first word of a mention as its head.

 #### Discontinuous mentions